wenzhaojia2000/RSE-Classwork/README.md

+# COMP-0233 Archive

+This fork is part of one of the exercises in UCL's COMP0233 ["Research Software Engineering with Python"](https://github.com/UCL-COMP0233-22-23/RSE-Classwork) course.
+The course is completed, and all repositories are now archived.

 # RSE-Classwork

 We will use this repository to follow up and review all the exercises done in class for the